rixx/tools/mastodon/queries.md

-# Queries you might need on your Mastodon server
+# Queries and other tools you might need on your Mastodon server

 ## Don't allow unlimited invites